berylcczhang/TEST/doc/html/_sources/output.txt

 * ``PhotFilter2``
 * ``PhotFilter3``
 * ``...``
+* ``PhotFilter1_ex``: photometric value through filter 1 for the extincted spectrum, in the same units as ``PhotFilter1``; only present if SLUG was run with extinction enabled
+* ``PhotFilter2_ex``
+* ``PhotFilter3_ex``
+* ``...``

 If ``output_mode`` is ``ascii``, these data are output in a series of columns, with different trials separated by lines of dashes.
+Some of the extincted photometry columns may be blank; see :ref:`ssec-int-phot-file`.

 If ``output_mode`` is ``fits``, the data are stored as a series of columns in a binary table extension to the FITS file; the filter names and units are included in the header information for the columns.
+If SLUG was run with extinction enabled, in for each filter ``FILTERNAME`` there is a corresponding column ``FILTERNAME_ex`` containing the photometric value for that filter applied to the extincted spectrum.
+Some of these values may be ``NaN``; see :ref:`ssec-int-phot-file`.
 In addition to the time, unique ID, and photometric filter values, the FITS file contains a column specifying the trial number for that entry.
 Both the ASCII- and FITS-formatted output should be fairly self-documenting.

 In ``binary`` output mode, the binary data file starts with

 * ``NFilter`` (stored as ``ASCII text``): number of filters used
 * ``FilterName`` ``FilterUnit`` (``NFilter`` entries stored as ``ASCII text``): the name and units for each filter are listed in ASCII, one filter-unit pair per line
+* ``Extinct`` (``byte``): a single byte, with a value of 0 indicating that extinction was not enabled for this run, and a value of 1 indicating that it was enabled

 and then contains a series of records, one for each output time , with different trials ordered sequentially, so that all the times for one trial are output before the first time for the next trial.
 Each record consists of a header containing